cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 All consultations take place at [Residential Plan Review](/residential/resources/contact/#residential-plan-review).

 Reviewers provide free 20 minute in-person consultations for residents who want help with general questions about their project.
-Even though you can’t submit your permit application during your consultation, meeting with a reviewer will save you time and help make the permitting process clearer and easier.
+Even though you can’t submit your permit application to a reviewer, having a consultation saves time and helps make the permitting process easier.

+For more specific issues regarding your project, consider scheduling a paid consultation.&nbsp;

 ---

 ## How can I prepare for my consultation?

-We suggest preparing some information about your shed ahead of time to share with the reviewer during your consultation.
+We suggest preparing some information about your interior remodel ahead of time to share with the reviewer during your consultation.
 This information allows the reviewer to tell you what permits you’ll need to finish your project.
-Follow these steps to make the most out of your consultation.
+Follow these steps to make the most of your consultation.

 ### 1. Be prepared to answer the following questions about your project: